-With the approval of the adviser and the Graduate Council, a creative project in fine arts, literature, or music may be undertaken as the equivalent of the thesis for the master's degree.
-A detailed outline of the creative project which has been approved by the adviser and the Dean of the Graduate Division must be filed in the Graduate Division Office.
-Upon the completion of the project, the student shall submit a detailed written explanation.
-In this explanation the student shall give a careful account of his techniques, of the materials from which his problem emerged, and an explanation of the problem's contribution to contemporary thought and life.
+Or with the approval of the adviser and the Dean of the Graduate Division, a creative project in fine arts, literature, or music may be undertaken as the equivalent of the thesis for the master's degree.
+Upon the completion of the project, the student shall submit a detailed written explanation of the problem's contribution to contemporary thought and life to be filed in the Graduate Office at least seventeen days before the end of the quarter in which the candidate expects to graduate.